thestippe/thestippe.github.io/_drafts/dataviz/2023-11-03-linechart-evolution.md

 The major issue with this solution is that, for all but the lowest curve, the baseline is not constant, and this makes difficult to quantify the values.

+## Conclusions and take-home message

+We have seen few possible evolutions of the line chart.
+Those alternatives are appropriate when you want to plot the evolution of a quantitative variable for a set of categories.